-We recommend adjusting the distance of the chest strap according to the table and, if necessary, to adapt easily.
+We recommend initially adjusting the distance of the chest strap according to the table.
+Then if necessary, make slight adjustments.
 In general, the carabiner distance should not be set too narrow!

 For flight comfort and safety it is very important that you fly with a suitable, properly adjusted harness.
-In practice, it turns out that few pilots have a harness that suits their flying style and
+In practice, it turns out that few pilots have a harness that suits their flying style and paraglider.
+If you have any questions or doubts regarding the use of your harness with the Fuse 3, please contact a GIN dealer or Gin Gliders directly.